thomas-daniels/SE-Chatbot/README.md

-# FOX 9000, a chat bot for the Stack Exchange chat rooms. #
+# SE-Chatbot, a chat bot for the Stack Exchange chat rooms. #

 A chat bot for the Stack Exchange chat rooms.